 6.3 Application Fee

-A non-refundable application fee of INR 7,350 will have to be paid at the time of submission of application.
+A non-refundable application fee of USD 100 or equivalent INR at the exchange rate prevailing on the transfer day can be remitted through an electronic/online transfer.
 A payment link will be available in the portal.
 All the transfers have to be made using the link.